 It wasn’t pretty.
-And I was actually mad at my boss about it for two whole days (‘he said NO!!’).
+And I was mad at my boss for two days (he said “NO!!”).

 But then I realized I was being ridiculous.
-I hadn’t given him any legitimate reasons why he should be giving me more responsibility and paying me more.
+I hadn’t given him any legitimate reasons why he should give me more responsibility and pay me more.
 So why would I have expected him to?

 I’ve gotten a lot better at negotiation since then, and this is the #1 rule I’ve discovered about negotiation:

 80% of the work in a negotiation is done before you ever walk into the room

 That means the conversation is only a small fraction of what actually makes or breaks the negotiation.
 When you’re learning how to ask for a raise or a promotion, your PREPARATION will determine whether you succeed or fail.

 Put it another way, would you rather spend zero hours preparing and get immediately blown out of a negotiation — or would you be willing to spend 20 hours of preparation with a 70% chance of successfully negotiating a raise or a promotion?

 Asking for a Promotion Step #3: Front-load your promotion request

 Top performers are willing to put in the time and effort, which is why they can reap disproportionate rewards.